 Over the years, through chatting with our readers, a lot of information has been shared, not just by us but by our readers too!
 But all these precious information has been lost in the sea of comments all over the blog (or sea of ‘Dear Media Friends’ emails in my inbox :p – which is why we always tell our readers to leave comments rather than emailing us).

-So in 2017, we are introducing Travel Buzz, which we have set up to better organise all the chats we have had with our readers.
+So in 2017, we introduced Travel Buzz, which we have set up to better organise all the chats we have had with our readers.
 So that other readers can benefit from the discussions and sharing without reading 1000 comments to see what’s relevant.

 Hop on over to Travel Buzz if you have a travel question to ask, or have a travel story to share.
 That’s the best place to find us.
 We look forward to chatting with you there!